Last Updated on

-What is the RDEC tax incentive and who benefits?
+What is the RDEC tax incentive and who can benefit?

 The Research and Development Expenditure Credit (‘RDEC’) is a UK Government tax incentive available to ‘Large companies’ (see definition below) or SMEs in receipt of grants.